-- 12. If subsurface archaeological evidence is unearthed during construction (e.g. intact shell midden, hangi, or storage pits relating to Māori occupation; or cobbled floors, brick or stone foundations, or rubbish pits relating to 19th century European occupation), work in the immediate vicinity must cease.
-Heritage NZ Pouhere Taonga and the Council must be notified as soon as reasonably practicable. - 13.
-Work must not recommence in the immediate vicinity of the discovery until either: it has been determined that no Heritage New Zealand Pouhere Taonga approval(s) are required; or that any necessary Heritage New Zealand Pouhere Taonga approval(s) have been obtained. - 14.
+- 17.12.
+If subsurface archaeological evidence is unearthed during construction (e.g. intact shell midden, hangi, or storage pits relating to Māori occupation; or cobbled floors, brick or stone foundations, or rubbish pits relating to 19th century European occupation), work in the immediate vicinity must cease.
+The Northern Regional office of Heritage NZ Pouhere Taonga, tangata whenua representatives [placeholder] and the Council's Compliance ManagerCouncil must be notified as soon as reasonably practicable. - 18.13.
+Works work must not recommence in the immediate vicinity of the discovery until either: it has been determined that no Heritage New Zealand Pouhere Taonga approval(s) are required; or that any necessary Heritage New Zealand Pouhere Taonga approval(s) have been obtained. - 19:14.
 In the event of koiwi tangata (human remains) being uncovered, work in the immediate vicinity of the remains must cease.
-Heritage NZ Pouhere Taonga, NZ Police, iwi, hapū and Māori and the Council must be contacted so that appropriate arrangements can be made.
+Heritage NZ Pouhere Taonga, NZ Police, iwi, hapuhapū and Māori and the Council must be contacted so that appropriate arrangements can be made.